Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds

 Some non-ratio values, like capital expenditure, working capital, total compensations to executives, are colinear with the size of the companies.
 It is therefore inappropriate to directly compare these figures.
 To account for this, we transform all non-ratio variables into ratio equivalents.

-For the operations and valuation categories, values are transformed into percentiles, segmented by industry and year according to the Bloomberg Industry Classification Standard (BICS)\footnote{https://assets.bbhub.io/professional/sites/10/BICS-2024-Changes.pdf}.
+For the operations and valuation categories, values are transformed into percentiles, segmented by industry and year according to the Bloomberg Industry Classification Standard (BICS)\footnote[2]{\url{https://assets.bbhub.io/professional/sites/10/BICS-2024-Changes.pdf}}.
 We apply BICS Level 3 grouping when a category contains 10 or more instances.
 If fewer, we default to BICS Level 2 for classification.This approach allows for straightforward comparisons across different industries.